 My name is Mirabel and when I first started having sex, I was usually shy to talk about condoms with my partner.
 I couldn’t even buy a condom or look at where it is kept in the supermarkets.
 So, I was totally dependent on my partner’s decision to either use a condom or not.
 Also, I did not want my partner(s) to think that I was planning on having sex with them before we would meet up.
 It just looked more ‘good girl’ that way.
 Finally, I also felt that explaining or insisting that I wanted them to wear condoms would spoil our romantic moments.

-However, after a series of sexually transmitted infections and two unwanted pregnancies, I learnt my lesson.
-I finally realized my health and well-being was more important than what my partner thinks about me.
-I was also sad that I had become such a people pleaser.
-So I decided to change my behaviour with 3 easy steps that I would like to share with you:
+However, after a series of sexually transmitted infections and two unwanted pregnancies, I learned my lesson.
+I finally realized my health and well-being were more important than what my partner thought about me.
+I was also sad that I had become such a people-pleaser.
+So I decided to change my behavior with 3 easy steps that I would like to share with you: